9 people found this helpful

 Why cleaning earrings is important

-Let’s get really real for a minute: cleaning and sterilising earrings is crucial.
 Remember when you first got your ears pierced?
-As well as the excitement (and pain!), you probably received information about cleaning your newly pierced ears, and the importance of keeping the skin around the holes clean to stop infection.
-And whilst the chances of infection from earrings to a long-term pierced ear are fairly low, it’s not impossible.
+Then you may also remember receiving some information about cleaning your newly pierced ears and the importance of keeping the skin around the holes clean to stop infection.
+And whilst the chance of infection from unsterilised earrings to a long-term pierced ear are fairly low, it’s not impossible.

-Earrings, particularly the parts that go through the ear and the clasps at the back, need to be cleaned to eliminate, or at least significantly reduce, the potential risks caused by an accumulation of old skin cells and oils, grime, and bacteria.
-As for the front of your earrings, if you don’t keep them clean, they’ll lose their sparkle fairly quickly—which is as good a reason as any to clean your jewellery!
+Earrings, especially the parts that go through the ear and clasp in the back, need to be cleaned in order to eliminate, or at least reduce, the potential risks caused by an accumulation of old skin cells and oils, grime, and bacteria.
+And as for the front of your earrings, if you don’t keep them clean, they’ll lose their sparkle fairly quickly—which is as good a reason as any to clean your jewellery!

 How to clean earrings: the front

 Rubbing alcohol is a great way to help bring the sparkle back to your jewellery.
 But usually, your earrings won’t even need that much cleaning in the front.
 Some warm water and washing-up liquid should do the trick nicely.
 This method can work well on metal, ceramic or plastic earrings, and is great if you want to keep alcohol away from delicate inserts or stones.
-Here’s what to do:

 - Squeeze a few drops of washing-up liquid into some warm water.
 Avoid using really hot water, as this runs the risk of tarnishing your jewellery.

 - There’s a good chance that your earrings won’t even need anything more than that.
-But feel free to give them a gentle scrub with a corner of dampened Plenty kitchen paper if there’s any tough dirt on them.
+But feel free to give them a gentle scrub with the corner of dampened Plenty kitchen paper if there’s any tough dirt on them.

-- Rinse under cool water and then dry with a clean sheet of kitchen paper.
+- Rinse your earrings under cool water and then dry them with a clean sheet of kitchen paper.

-Use a sheet or two of Plenty kitchen paper to wipe down and dry off your earrings.
+Use Plenty Flexisheet kitchen paper to wipe down and dry off your earrings.
 They’ll absorb any left-over moisture whilst still being gentle on delicate surfaces.
 Plus, with Plenty Flexisheet, you choose what you use, so you can always tear off the perfect amount.

-- Wash your hands so that you don’t transfer any bacteria from them to the earrings.
+- First, be sure to wash your hands so that you don’t transfer any bacteria from them to the earrings.

 - If your earring takes to the rubbing alcohol well, then go ahead and dip a cotton bud or cotton pad into the solution and gently wipe the backs of your earrings (and any other part that comes into direct contact with your ear).

-- If you prefer, you can submerge them in freshly boiled hot water instead to sterilise them.
-Take care to remove them carefully with a spoon and let them cool before touching them to avoid scalding.
+- You can also submerge your earrings in freshly boiled hot water instead to sterilise them.
+Be sure that you remove them carefully with a spoon and let them cool before touching them to avoid any burns.